Are you tired of the hype in the fantasy football industry?

 After seeing this, do you really think you need to draft your third backup wide receiver before getting your kicker?

-Most playoff teams end up with only about 50% of their drafted roster...
+Most championship teams end up with only about 50% of their drafted roster...

-Why skip a top kicker, who gives you a significant weekly advantage, to get a player who (unless you win the draft lottery) will likely be dropped and, even if kept on your team, will only rarely crack your starting lineup?
-More on late-round upside picks in a minute though.
+Why skip a top kicker, who gives you a significant weekly advantage, to get a player who will likely be dropped and, even if kept on your team, will only rarely crack your starting lineup?

 Okay, I'm listening, but kickers aren't really consistent, so that's why people draft them last, right?